 Shot Down Over Belgium

 Ireland’s neutrality would not have saved us from invasion had Germany prevailed during the summer of 1940.
-Fearing invasion by Germany in such circumstances, De Valera’s Government had already agreed a plan with Churchill that Britain’s substantial army based in Northern Ireland, would counter-attack across the border in support of the Irish Army.
-This fact makes Churchill’s unwarranted criticism of our neutrality delivered in a radio broadcast at the end of the war even more petty.
+Fearing invasion by Germany in such circumstances, De Valera’s Government had already agreed on a plan with Churchill that Britain’s substantial army based in Northern Ireland, would counter-attack across the border in support of the Irish Army.

 Westport-native Leading Aircraftman William Edward Palmer (Wireless Operator/Air Gunner, 107 Squadron) took off from Wattisham airfield, Suffolk in a Bristol Blenheim on the 12th of May 1940.
 While we will never know for sure, it is heartening, 80 years later, to believe that Aircraftman Palmer knew from the carnage he had witnessed flying over Belgium that he was not just fighting to defend democratic values against the tyranny of Fascism, but he was also ultimately protecting his homeland from unimaginable death and destruction.